 - Official MSN transcript

-- Official transcripts for prerequisite courses, if not included on Master's degree program transcript
+- Official transcript showing undergraduate or graduate statistics, if not included on BSN or Master's degree program transcript

 - Credential evaluation from CGFNS and WES

 - TOEFL scores